Use the search to find what you are looking for

 Clinicians, researchers and others with an interest in CUP or genomic medicine.

 The programme is designed to offer delegates a unique opportunity to share experiences and ideas with members of the national and international CUP community.
 Delegates will have the opportunity to hear leading experts and practitioners in the field report on emerging CUP research and clinical developments.
 The day will include a ‘prophecy discussion’ about how CUP research might unfold in the future.
-(We will be seeking 6 category 1 CPD approval credits for the event).

 Registration: To book your place please contact our partners for this event – SBK Healthcare – who are organising registration and payment on our behalf on: